SG-devel/bg-img-fixed/README.md

-# bg-img
+# bg-img-fixed
-Mobile-friendly javascript alternative to background-attachment:fixed for a fixed background image aka "fake" parallax scrolling effect.
+Mobile-friendly fixed background images (aka "fake" parallax scrolling) as alternative to "background-attachment: fixed".

 Fixed background images aka "fake" parallax background images are static in position, i. e. do not move, while content moves on top when scrolling.
 In contrast, parallax background images move when scrolling, albeit slower than foreground elements.
 Please confer https://siteorigin.com/fixed-vs-parallax-background-images/ for details and a visual comparison.